I recently attended a networking dinner during which one guest asked another to share a bit about her previous career in education.

 Just as our children aren’t defined by their challenges, we are more than simply parents of a special needs child.
 While it certainly shapes our character and never leaves our minds, sometimes it’s great to shed that identity for a few hours and talk about anything else.

 ElizabethaltermanLiz Alterman is a mom of three boys.
-She tries to keep as sense of humor about everything from parenting to unemployment.
+She tries to keep a sense of humor about everything from parenting to unemployment.
 Follow her career adventures at On the Balls of Our A$$ets.

-This article was featured in Issue 41 – Celebrating Family
+This article was originally featured in Autism Parenting Magazine: Issue 41 – Celebrating Family